greg-raven/Impeachment-Chronicles/_posts/2017-02-04-task-of-impeachment-is-not-enough.md

 ---
-title: 'Task of impeachment is not enough'
+title: 'Talk of impeachment is not enough'
 layout: post
 author:
 - BrooklynDad Defiant!